a-subhani/CodeLab-II-Python-2023/README.md

 ### Resources

-This folder contains files required for the file handling tasks as well as some useful code snippets for common programs.
+This folder contains files required for the file handling tasks as well as some useful code snippets.